 Prana drives the ten indriyas: Prana is the source of energy that operates the ten indriyas.
 Five are the karmendriyas or instruments of actions, which are elimination, procreation, motion, grasping and speaking.
 Five are the jnanendriyas or cognitive senses, which are smelling, tasting, seeing, touching, and hearing.
 These ten operate through the chakras, and receive their power from the Prana.

+Causing Ida and Pingala to flow evenly: The first step in Kundalini Awakening is balancing the flow of energy in Ida and Pingala.
+This means that equal amounts of Prana are flowing in the left and right sides.
+It is most readily evidenced by the breath flowing evenly in the two nostrils.
 Getting centered: In our common language, we speak of feeling off-balance or getting balanced.
 We speak of wanting to be centered.
 To balance or center the energies is the goal of this step of the Kundalini Awakening process.
 This affects not only the subtle body, but is also experienced in the gross, physical body, and brings tremendous health benefits by positively regulating the autonomic nervous system.
 (The Tantra practice of Yoga Nidra and the Yoga Nidra CD are very effective in attaining such a balance.)

 Transitions between Ida and Pingala: There is a natural transition between Ida and Pingala from time to time during the day.
 For those with very healthy bodies and minds, this shift happens approximately every 90 minutes.
 For others, the shift may not follow so naturally, or energy may be more or less stuck in either Ida or Pingala for much longer periods of time during the 24 hours of the day.